bartificer/programming-by-stealth/docs/pbs34.md

 ## Using the Fixture to Test DOM-Manipulating Code

 So far, we’ve been testing JavaScript code that doesn’t interact with the browser in any way.
 In other words, the code we’ve tested so far doesn’t interact with the DOM.
-QUnit can of course be used to test code that does interact with the DOM because it was created by the jQuery people to test jQuery, which is all about DOM manipulation!
+QUnit can, of course, be used to test code that does interact with the DOM because it was created by the jQuery people to test jQuery, which is all about DOM manipulation!

 The key to testing code that interacts with the DOM is the QUnit \*fixture\*.
 Every QUnit test runner page must contain an HTML element with the ID `qunit-fixture`.
 This is where you should add the HTML that the code you’re testing will interact with.
 What QUnit promises is that each time a new test starts, the fixture will have been restored to its original state.
-So, think if the fixture as a little sandbox that gets put back exactly as it was when the page loaded between each test finishing and the next one starting.
-Your tests can mess around with it as much as they want, but nothing they do will have any effect on future tests, because QUnit will have restored the fixture to its original state after ever test finishes.
+So, think of the fixture as a little sandbox that gets put back exactly as it was when the page loaded between each test finishing and the next one starting.
+Your tests can mess around with it as much as they want, but nothing they do will have any effect on future tests, because QUnit will have restored the fixture to its original state after every test finishes.

 Let’s illustrate the concept with a practical example – let’s make a start at writing some tests for the [bartificer.linkToolkit API](https://github.com/bbusschots/bartificer_linkToolkit_js) we developed earlier in the series.

-You can find a copy of the code in this instalment’s ZIP file, or, you can download a copy from the API’s GitHub page.
+You can find a copy of the code in this instalment’s ZIP file, or you can download a copy from the API’s GitHub page.
 The code for the API is contained in the file `bartificer.linkToolkit.js` in the `lib` folder.
 We’ll add our test suite in a new folder which we’ll name `test`, which will contain two files – our QUnit test runner (`index.html`), and our QUnit tests (`test.js`).

 We’ll start with a blank `test.js`, and a basic `index.html` that imports the API to be tested, the QUnit framework, and our currently empty test suite: